When is Cruz vs Matias?

 Both Isaac ‘Pitbull’ Cruz and Subriel Matias fight out of an orthodox stance.

-Subriel Matias is currently ranked number 6 by the WBC, and 2 by The Ring in the 140lb division.
+Subriel Matias is currently ranked number 2 by The Ring in the 140lb division.

 Cruz vs Matias form

-Cruz has beaten 4 of his last 5 opponents, stopping 1 of them, going the distance 3 times.
+Cruz has beaten 3 of his last 5 opponents, stopping 1 of them, going the distance twice.

-Before that, he had beaten Rolando ‘Rolly’ Romero on March 30, 2024, by technical knockout in the 8th round in their WBA World Super Lightweight championship fight at T-Mobile Arena, Las Vegas.
+He had won against Rolando ‘Rolly’ Romero on March 30, 2024, by technical knockout in the 8th round in their WBA World Super Lightweight championship fight at T-Mobile Arena, Las Vegas.

 Matias has beaten 4 of his last 5 opponents, stopping 3 of them, going the distance once.